Jach/lgame/README.md

   )
 ```

+Note that since SDL Rects must use integers for their values, setters
+may automatically `truncate` their inputs (the same as casting to int in C),
+and destructive moves use `round`.

 ### lgame.sprite

-Similar set of classes and mixins to work with game sprites, similar to
+Similar set of classes and mixins to work with game sprites compared to
 [pygame.sprite](https://www.pygame.org/docs/ref/sprite.html).
 Check out
 `chimp.lisp` for a simple example or `aliens.lisp` for a bigger example.
 The
 main idea is that you give each sprite its own class inheriting from the